Abortion in NSW

 - Publish or distribute a recording of a person made within a safe access zone without the person’s consent;

-These offences all carry a maximum penalty of:
+Abortion offences carry a maximum penalty of:

 - A fine of 50 penalty units or imprisonment for 6 months, or both (for a first offence);